OliverMineau/OpenTrackEditor/README.md

 - [ ] Tool : Map layers (satellite, topographic, etc.)
 - [ ] Tool : Add info box in a corner of the screen displaying track and waypoint info like : selected track: name, size, ...; waypoint: lat, long, elevation, ...
 - [ ] Tool : Generate fake waypoint timestamps (ask user for speed, or total track time, link speed with altitude data if possible)
+- [ ] Tool : Magic Tool that in one click removes duplicates, bugs and filter the tracks if waypoints are really close (all automatic)
 - [ ] Filter tool : Add Ramer–Douglas–Peucker filter : Removes points that don’t significantly change the shape of the track.
 - [ ] Filter tool : Add Distance-Based filter : Keep only points that are a minimum distance apart.
 - [ ] Filter tool : Add Moving Average filter : Smooths coordinates by averaging neighboring points.